 Separate scrap metal into piles

 If you’re willing to put in the legwork to prep your scrap for recycling, you can get more bang for your buck.
 Large items, machines and motors may need to be field prepped.
 If you’re in a hurry, don’t worry about sorting.
-But if you are looking for a bit more money, sort your scrap metals into two categories: non-ferrous and ferrous, before visiting your nearest Industrial Metals locations – we can get you unloaded, paid and on your way a lot more quickly.
+But if you are looking for a bit more money, sort your scrap metals into two categories: non-ferrous and ferrous, before visiting our location – we can get you unloaded, paid and on your way a lot more quickly.

 Let us know if you will be parting with larger equipment, like tractors and skid steer loaders.
 Our mobile recycling crew can bring a truck to take if off your hands.

 If you’re unsure about how to prep your scrap metal, just give us a call so we can let you know how best to prep.